Losant/losant-docs/docs/edge-compute/edge-deployments.md

 ## Deployment Logs

 In the [per-device deployment manager](#managing-per-device), there is a list of scheduled, succeeded and failed edge deployments for that device.
-This list allows you to see who scheduled edge deployments, if those scheduled deployments were overridden by later deployments, and if any deployment failed, why the error occurred.
+This list allows you to see who scheduled edge deployments, if those scheduled deployments were overridden by later deployments, and if and why any deployment failed, why the error occurred.

 ![Edge Deployment Logs](/images/edge-compute/edge-deployment-logs.png "Edge Deployment Logs")